 Sister Claire Tynan, CSJP, was a member of the Congregation of the Sisters of St. Joseph of Peace, and a former Director of the School of Nursing who ministered at Holy Name Medical Center for 49 years in various capacities until her passing in 2009.
 Caring and insightful, she was a dedicated teacher and inspirational presence to generations of nursing students.
+The school was renamed in 2018 in honor of Sister Claire Tynan.

 The education of nurses has always been an integral part of the Holy Name Medical Center healthcare mission.
 Founded in 1925 with Holy Name Hospital as Holy Name Hospital School of Nursing by the Sisters of St. Joseph of Peace, the school began with a class of 13 women and is now one of the largest and most respected coeducational diploma schools of nursing in New Jersey.